Meowrin/Yufine-Best-Girl/Yufine Raid Boss Guide.md

 Ok now that your team has 2 units: Yufine and your buffer slave, what more do you want?
 Well more buffs always help which I will seperate by order of usefulness as well as more imprints (except speed).
 Sadly all the other ER imprints are non-buffers so body drag time (I guess I should put a throwaway note listing them here: [Fallen Cecilia](https://epicsevendb.com/hero/fallen-cecilia), [Maid Chloe](https://epicsevendb.com/hero/maid-chloe), [Fighter Maya](https://epicsevendb.com/hero/fighter-maya), [Angelica](https://epicsevendb.com/hero/angelica), [Crozet](https://epicsevendb.com/hero/crozet))
 ### ![](https://assets.epicsevendb.com/buff/stic_reflect.png)Reflect: (a.k.a Dominiel is 2nd best girl, it's canon now)
 #### ![](https://assets.epicsevendb.com/hero/dominiel/small.png)[Dominiel](https://epicsevendb.com/hero/dominiel): Remember me?
 > This buff reflect back 30% of the damage your raid boss (should) have taken after defense calculation back to the attacker ignoring their defense all the while.
-Ok, let's be real, you aren't going to do consistent damage relying on counter so this buff granted by Ice Dominiel (not the Mola eating, crit buffing, oneshotting legend Dodomi but the forgotten Dominiel Nixied) is gonna be the most sure-fire way to get more damage.
+Ok, let's be real, you aren't going to do consistent damage relying on 20% counter so this buff granted by Ice Dominiel (not the Mola eating, crit buffing, oneshotting legend Dodomi but the forgotten Dominiel Nixied) is gonna be the most sure-fire way to get more damage.
+(It also allows her to solo Hell Kark even without using S2 or ML Rin)
 ### ![](https://assets.epicsevendb.com/buff/stic_counter.png)Counter: [ML Rin](https://epicsevendb.com/hero/crescent-moon-rin) exclusive steal
 > This buff makes the buffed target has 100% counter chance upon being hit.
 It sounds so good, what's the catch?
 Well, you just have to search out a counterattack mini-boss, proc it and let [ML Rin](https://epicsevendb.com/hero/crescent-moon-rin) steals the buff for your raid boss.
 Seems straight forward enough if it wasn't gated to that 2nd mini-boss fight on the Hell Kark side and somewhere in normal raid.
 ### ![](https://epic7x.com/wp-content/uploads/2019/03/guardians-blessing.png)Guardians Blessing: Colloquially known as Arky's buff (Essential in all comps)